firstcrazydeveloper/azure-langchain-vector-search/SetupGuide.md

 ---

-## ðŸ§  Step 6 â€” Run the Ingestion Process
+## 🧠  Step 6 - Run the Ingestion Process

 This clears the index, loads files, runs OCR, generates embeddings, and uploads vectors to Cognitive Search.